 In cooperation with the Audit Committee, the internal auditors draw up a strategic audit plan at regular intervals, which is presented to the Board of Directors for approval.
 On the basis of this multi-year plan, an operational audit plan is devised by the internal auditors, setting out in detail the planned audits to be carried out over the following year.
 This plan is presented to the Audit Committee for approval.
 In addition the Board of Directors can issue special instructions to the internal auditors.
-In 2022, the focus was on reviewing and optimising the purchase-to-pay process.
+In 2023, the focus was on the sales processes and corresponding data analyses of Fredag AG.